 Like any medication or surgery, abortion can cause serious side effects and pose certain risks.
 You may experience nausea, cramping, bleeding, vomiting, and fatigue after a medical or surgical abortion.
 A surgical abortion carries the risk of a perforated uterus and/or damage to your cervix.

-Options for Women does not perform or refer for abortions or contraception.
+Our organization rececommends life-affirming services, therefore we do not recommend or refer for abortions or contraception.